-“Love you too,” I said to her before she closed the door.
-As I drove off, I hoped and prayed that thoughts of Sean would not invade my sleep.
-But I knew they would.
+As I drove off, I prayed that thoughts of Sean wouldn’t invade my sleep.
+But, somehow, I knew they would.

 “Good morning, Sunshine!”
-Michele said, calling me by my childhood nickname.
+Michele’s perky voice flowed through the speaker of my cell and called me by my childhood nickname.
 “Are you still in bed?”

 “What do you think?
-And why are you so perky?”
-I kept my head under the covers and hoped this would be a brief conversation so I could go back to sleep.
+And why are you so dang chipper?”
+I kept my head under the covers and hoped this would be a brief conversation.

 “My, my.
 Someone woke up on the wrong side of the bed.”

 I moaned.
 “I’m not trying to be awake yet.
 I’ve got one more hour of sleep before I have to get ready for church.
 Now, if you don’t mind, I’d like to get back to Idris.”

 “I can’t believe you.
 How can you have these dreams and then go praise the Lord?”